ilyademidow/birthday_telebot/README.md

 # This is one more Telegram bot

 * Bot congrats chat members at they birthday
-* You can manage a list of chat members
+* You can manage a list of chat members which bot will congrat

 ## Prerequisits
 1. You've registered your bot so you have Bot Auth Key and Bot Name